So you think you can multitask while you’re driving? Trust us, it’s a BIG FAT MYTH!

 Drivers on cell phones still have quicker reaction times than those who’ve been drinking.

-Like Ace says: Minimize distractions and make your life easier!
+Like Ace says: Minimize distractions and bad driving habits!
 Be safe out there.